ThinkPad 755: ThinkPad 755CDV, 755CV, 755CX

 In June 1995, IBM refreshed the 755 line with three new models: the 755CDV, the 755CV, and the 755CX.
 The 755CDV and the 755CV feature 100-MHz i486DX4 processors, while the 755CX features the original Pentium processor clocked at 75 MHz.
 The 755CX was IBM's first laptop based on the Pentium processor.

 The 755CDV and the 755CV meanwhile were designed with a specialized top housing that put the backlight of the 10.4-inch active-matrix TFT LCDs on a detachable tray, the removal of which makes the LCD transparent.
 Additionally, the laptop is able to be pivoted 180 degrees flat.
 These two design elements were intended for using the laptop on a commodity overhead projector to display its graphical output.
 This was an inexpensive and less cumbersome alternative to owning dedicated digital projectors that could take VGA input, a class of projector which did not go down appreciably in price and weight until years later.
 The convertible approach of the 755CV and 755CDV was not new to notebook computers: Revered Technology Inc. (RTI) had a similarly designed notebook, the Power Cruiser, on the market in 1994.
 Other companies had also been selling standalone transparent LCD panels for placing onto overhead projectors that could take input from a computer for some years.

 The 755CDV came with the internal UltraBay CD-ROM of the 755CD preinstalled, while the 755CV and the 755CX lacked this option.
 However, all three models of ThinkPad were designed with the Mwave DSP on-board, like the 755CD.
 Around August 1995, IBM upgraded the 640-by-480-pixel VGA display of the 755CX to Super VGA, at 800 by 600 pixels.
 In September 1995, IBM began selling the 755CDV and the 755CV with the 75-MHz Pentium processor daughtercard as an option.

+The 755CX is unique in how similar it is architecturally to the 760 successor machine.